kiran-regmi/phishing-email-campaign/README.md

 # Table of Content
 * What is Phishing
 * Examples of phising emails
+* Running phishing email campaign
+* Gather Results and Analyze the Data
+* Share the result with steakholders and corresponding departments
 * How to stop getting phished
 * Remember to always
-* Launch Email campaign
-* Gather Results and Analyze the Data
-* Uload data to Splunk
-* Creat a Visually appealing dashboard
-* Share the result with steakholders and corresponding departments
-* Documents the findings and traings

 # What is Phishing?
 * Phishing is the act of pretending to be someone/something to get information, in most cases, this is usually a password.